River delta: Fluvial-dominated deltas

 Fluvial-dominated deltas are found in areas of low tidal range and low wave energy.
 Where the river water is nearly equal in density to the basin water, the delta is characterized by homopycnal flow, in which the river water rapidly mixes with basin water and abruptly dumps most of its sediment load.
-Where the river water has higher density than basin water, typically from a heavy load of sediment, the delta is characterized by hyperpycnal flow in which the river water hugs the basin bottom as a density current that deposits its sediments as turbidites.
+Where the river water has a higher density than basin water, typically from a heavy load of sediment, the delta is characterized by hyperpycnal flow in which the river water hugs the basin bottom as a density current that deposits its sediments as turbidites.
 When the river water is less dense than the basin water, as is typical of river deltas on an ocean coastline, the delta is characterized by hypopycnal flow in which the river water is slow to mix with the denser basin water and spreads out as a surface fan.
 This allows fine sediments to be carried a considerable distance before settling out of suspension.
-Beds in a hypocynal delta dip at a very shallow angle, around 1 degree.
+Beds in a hypopycnal delta dip at a very shallow angle, around 1 degree.

 Fluvial-dominated deltas are further distinguished by the relative importance of the inertia of rapidly flowing water, the importance of turbulent bed friction beyond the river mouth, and buoyancy.
-Outflow dominated by inertia tend to form Gilbert type deltas.
+Outflow dominated by inertia tends to form Gilbert-type deltas.
 Outflow dominated by turbulent friction is prone to channel bifurcation, while buoyancy-dominated outflow produces long distributaries with narrow subaqueous natural levees and few channel bifurcations.

 The modern Mississippi River delta is a good example of a fluvial-dominated delta whose outflow is buoyancy-dominated.
 Channel abandonment has been frequent, with seven distinct channels active over the last 5000 years.
 Other fluvial-dominated deltas include the Mackenzie delta and the Alta delta.

 Gilbert deltas

-A Gilbert delta (named after Grove Karl Gilbert) is a type of fluvial-dominated delta formed from coarse sediments, as opposed to gently-sloping muddy deltas such as that of the Mississippi.
+A Gilbert delta (named after Grove Karl Gilbert) is a type of fluvial-dominated delta formed from coarse sediments, as opposed to gently sloping muddy deltas such as that of the Mississippi.
 For example, a mountain river depositing sediment into a freshwater lake would form this kind of delta.